 “Inflation, evolving weather trends, and ambitious moves to close the protection gap have all driven demands for greater insurance and reinsurance capacity,” said Richard Pennay, chief executive officer of insurance-linked securities at Aon, in a press release.

-The risk appetite of institutional investors has changed in the past three years, says Chin Liu, managing director and director of insurance-linked securities, fixed income solutions and responsible investment research at Amundi Asset Management, adding this shift is pushing investors to pursue initiatives with reduced volatility.
+The risk appetite of institutional investors has changed in the past three years, says Chin Liu, managing director and director of insurance-linked securities and fixed income solutions at Amundi Asset Management, adding this shift is pushing investors to pursue initiatives with reduced volatility.

 Read: What role can insurance-linked securities play in pension portfolios?